 Hyperpigmentation can last for months, even years, after eczema has been successfully treated.
 This persistent discoloration is called post-inflammatory hyperpigmentation.
 It is most common in people with darker skin tones, but can happen to anyone.

 Using a hypoallergenic moisturizer and adequate sun protection can prevent post-inflammatory hyperpigmentation from worsening.
 Sun exposure can stimulate post-inflammatory hyperpigmentation, so it’s crucial to use sunscreen.

 Post-inflammatory hyperpigmentation, whether it’s from eczema or another skin condition, is treatable, but it may take time to see results.
 Tretinoin, tyrosinase inhibitors, lasers, and chemical peels are all possible treatments.
 Non-prescription, at-home treatment options include products with tyrosinase inhibitors such azelaic acid, kojic acid, tranexemic acid, and alpha arbutin, and/or products with gentle alpha hydroxy acids (mandelic or lactic acid).

-These treatments can be irritating to eczema-prone skin, so it’s important to work with your doctor to find the best option for you.
+Talk to your dermatologist about strategies for treating eczema discoloration.
+Some of these treatments can be irritating to eczema-prone skin, so it’s important to work with your doctor to find the best option for you.